 Portraying one of the shadier details of American history, this is the story of Jack McGurn, who comes to Los Angeles in 1936.
 He gets a job at a movie theatre in Little Tokyo and falls in ...
 See full summary »

 The movie tells the story of rock singer "Pink" who is sitting in his hotel room in Los Angeles, burnt out from the music business and only able to perform on stage with the help of drugs.
 Based on the 1979 double album "The Wall" by Pink Floyd, the film begins in Pink's youth where he is crushed by the love of his mother.
-Several years later he is punished by the teachers in school because he is starting to write poems.
-Slowly he begins to build a wall around himself to be protected from the world outside.
+Several years later, he is punished by the teachers in school because he is starting to write poems.
+He slowly begins to build a wall around himself to be protected from the world outside.
 The film shows all this in massive and epic pictures until the very end where he tears down the wall and breaks free.
 Written by

 Harald Mayr <firstname.lastname@example.org>

 So ya, thought ya might like to, go to the show.
 To feel the warm thrill of confusing that space cadet glow.
 Tell me is something eluding you sunshine?
 Is this not what you expected to see?
-If you wanna find out what's behind these cold eyes, you'll just have to crawl your way through this disguise!
+If you wanna find out what's behind these cold eyes, you'll just have to claw your way through this disguise!

 See more »

 105 of 141 people found this review helpful.

 Was this review helpful to you?